Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 & smart SEA and tracking strategy

-leads to more qualified traffic
+leads to more qualified traffic.

 What do Google AI Overviews mean for your B2B SEO strategy?

 Because even within the Google system, it's no longer just about rankings, but about relevance for AI.
-This means that it is not only important what you say, but how you say it.
-Your content must systematically combine search intent, structure and expertise so that you are cited as a trustworthy source in Google AI Overviews and gain visibility through relevance.
-We have been implementing many of the strategies that are important for this as SEO best practices for our clients for years.
-However, there are a few important add-ons:
+This means: It's not just important what you say, but how you say it.
+Your content must systematically combine search intent, structure, and expertise so that you are cited as a trustworthy source in Google AI Overviews and gain visibility through relevance.
+We have already been implementing many of the strategies that are important for this as SEO best practices for our clients for years.
+However, there are a few significant add-ons:

-2. strengthen E-E-A-T (Experience, Expertise, Authority, Trust)
+2. Strengthen E-E-A-T (Experience, Expertise, Authority, Trust)

-4. optimize the technical basics of the website
+4. Optimize technical basics of the website

 What do Google AI Overviews mean for your B2B SEA strategy?

-1. focus on bottom-funnel or long-tail keywords
+1. Focus on bottom-funnel or long-tail keywords

 Top-Funnel